Sakinahcr/Maven-Analytics-Excel-Project/README.md

 # Advanced Excel Formulas & Functions Project

 ## Situation
-You’ve just been hired as a Business Intelligence Analyst for Maven Recruiters* Recruiters*, a job placement agency based in the United States.
+You’ve just been hired as a Business Intelligence Analyst for **Maven Recruiters**, a job placement agency based in the United States.

 ## Brief
 Your first task is to analyze a public dataset from Glassdoor , which tracks average salaries and growth rates across a range of industries and job titles.
 Your goal is to use